EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 cRLSign.
 ~~~

-If the keyUsage extension is present in an End Entity (EE) certificate that indicates a composite key, then any combination of the following values MAY be present:
+If the keyUsage extension is present in an End Entity (EE) certificate that indicates a composite signature key, then any combination of the following values MAY be present:

 ~~~
 digitalSignature; and